Progressive Multi-Modality Learning for Inverse Protein Folding: Conclusion

 \section{Conclusion}

-The proposed MMDesign represents a significant step forward in protein design by introducing a novel multi-modality transfer learning approach and an explicit consistency constraint.
-Trained only on the small dataset CATH, MMDesign improves significantly over baselines across various benchmarks.
-We also systematically present internal and external analysis techniques based on biological reasonable perspectives and data distribution statistics, which greatly improve the interpretability of models and reveal more about the nature and laws of protein design.
+The proposed MMDesign represents a significant step forward in protein design by introducing a novel multi-modality transfer learning and an explicit consistency constraint.
+Trained only on the small dataset, MMDesign improves significantly over baselines across various benchmarks.
+We also systematically present analysis techniques based on biological reasonable perspectives and data distribution statistics, which greatly improve the interpretability and reveal more about the nature and laws of protein design.

-In future work, it would be interesting to explore the use of large language models to guide the learning of the alignment between structural and contextual modalities in an end-to-end manner, which could simplify the training pipeline and potentially further improve the performance of MMDesign.
-Additionally, it would be valuable to evaluate MMDesign on larger and more diverse datasets to further validate its effectiveness and generalizability.